 In 2020, Morgan further expanded and discovered two young female artists on Instagram that she wanted to support.
 She selected two songs, had them professionally produced, created the concepts for their music videos, and helped fundraise with the artists for production costs.
 In 2021, at the age of 16, she cast and made her directorial debut in Texas with Lauren Gottshall’s country-pop music video “Easy For Me”, and continued to explore the music video field in California in December 2021, when she directed Sydnie Stephens’ "Tragedy Strikes”, a music video that was filmed almost entirely underwater.
 These projects continued to earn multiple film festival award wins as well as a world premiere screening in Los Angeles in June 2022.

 During the summer of 2022, Morgan attended the prestigious USC Summer Film Intensive which confirmed her dedicated passion for a future in film.

 In November 2022, Morgan directed and co-produced a documentary short about a young athlete currently in remission from t-cell lymphoblastic lymphoma.
 Released in April 2023 , “Bryson’s Battle has gained press coverage and also won 1st place at the Indiana Association of Student Broadcasters state competition held in March, in Indianapolis.
 In Summer 2023 Morgan will direct a dramatic short that she wrote, “Pretty Enough?”
 (2023).
 She secured the IP / copyright for a gut-wrenching true coming-of-age story for which she is writing the feature-length script and is currently in development.
-Morgan will be interning with an esteemed production company in Los Angeles for the summer of 2023 where she will be focusing on development and producing, in addition to studying photography at UCLA’s Film & Television Summer Institute.
+Morgan will be interning with Velvet Hammer Media in Los Angeles for the summer of 2023 in addition to studying photography at UCLA’s Film & Television Summer Institute.

 All of this while attending high school!
 Morgan plays tennis for her school, loves hanging out with her friends, volunteers with the Fort Wayne Medical Society Alliance, is an honor-roll student, enjoys traveling, and spending time with her family.
 After she graduates a semester early in December 2023, she will continue her internship and film new projects that are currently being developed.
 Morgan plans to begin college / film school in the Fall of 2024 to continue honing her craft.